 This means that employee or HR might not be required to log into a stationary desktop system to change or update any information, as they can do the same through their handheld devices and on the go.
 Today, technology is not only confined to stay compliant, as its use has traversed beyond that.
 It is all about empowering the users.

 People were apprehensive about automobiles before their invention.
-Similarly, there are folks, who are anxious about automation and this is the reason, it is imperative to understand the stark difference between digitisation and automation.
+Similarly, there are folks, who are anxious about automation and this is the reason, it is imperative to understand the stark difference between digitization and automation.

 HR need to think and act like technologists and acknowledge the advent of new tools and skills.
 Long story cut short, they ought to be digitally competent.

 Are you planning to automate your HR functions and unearth a world of analytics, we would be glad to hear from you here.
-You can also give us a shout-out at Twitter and Facebook or write to us at email@example.com or simply SMS SAGE to 56767.
+You can also give us a shout-out at Twitter and Facebook or write to us at firstname.lastname@example.org.

 Disclaimer: All the information, views and opinions expressed in this blog are those of the authors and their respective web sources and in no way reflect the principles, views or objectives of Pocket HRMS.